 - Keep track of how much medication you have taken and how much you should have left.

 - Use a pillbox dispenser to organize prescription medications and take the right amount.

 - Keep the medication in a designated place, out of reach from children.

 FREE Resources for Pharmacies in Peterborough City and County

 All pharmacies freely take back medication and can dispose of the medication properly.
-To support pharmacies to promote this service, Peterborough Public Health can supply pharmacies with Medication Take Back resources (e.g. posters, flyers, and container and bag stickers) and can lend their display banner for a week or two at any time throughout the year.
-Pharmacies can contact Peterborough Public Health 705-743-1000 for more information.
+To support pharmacies to promote this service, Peterborough Public Health can supply pharmacies with Medication Take-Back resources (e.g. posters, flyers, and container and bag stickers) and can lend their display banner for a week or two at any time throughout the year.
+Pharmacies can contact Peterborough Public Health at 705-743-1000 for more information.